 Sexual deviations, disorders or psychosexual dysfunctions services and supplies Sleep therapy Tobacco Cessation Programs and Products Including any service or supply to eliminate or reduce a dependency on, or addiction to, tobacco including but not limited to nicotine withdrawal programs, vapor and e-cigarettes, nicotine gum, patches, lozenges, or inhalers, unless specifically provided by law.
 Training and educational programs Including programs primarily for pain management or vocational rehabilitation unless specifically provided by law.
 Volunteer services Or services which would normally be provided free of charge to a Health Plan Member.
 Weight control/weight loss programs Work related condition services To the extent the Health Plan Member is covered or required to be covered by a workers' compensation law.
 If the Health Plan Member enters into a settlement giving up rights to recover past or future medical benefits under a workers' compensation law, this Plan shall not cover past or future Medical Services that are the subject of or related to that settlement.
 In addition, if the Health Plan Member is covered by a workers' compensation program that limits benefits if other than specified health care providers are used and the Health Plan Member receives care or services from a health care provider not specified by the program, this Plan shall not cover the balance of any costs remaining after the program has paid.

-Additional Exclusions include, but are not limited to:

-- Bulk powders, bulk chemicals, and proprietary bases used in compounded medications and over the counter products used in compounded medications. - Services or supplies not Medically Necessary as determined by the Plan and/or the Prescription Drug Plan clinical staff and the state. - Services or supplies that are not specifically listed in the covered benefits section unless such services are specifically required by state or federal law. - Court ordered care or treatment, unless otherwise covered by this Plan, including testing required as a condition of parole or probation; - Testing for aptitude, ability, intelligence or interest.
+Additional Exclusions include, but are not limited to: Bulk powders, bulk chemicals, and proprietary bases used in compounded medications and over the counter products used in compounded medications.
+Services or supplies not Medically Necessary as determined by the Plan and/or the Prescription Drug Plan clinical staff and the state.
+Services or supplies that are not specifically listed in the covered benefits section unless such services are specifically required by state or federal law.
+Court ordered care or treatment, unless otherwise covered by this Plan, including testing required as a condition of parole or probation; Testing for aptitude, ability, intelligence, or interest; War or an act of war, whether declared or not Participation in any act which would constitute a riot or rebellion, or commission of a crime punishable as a felony